mesh-market/mesh-market.github.io/whitepaper.md

 -   reduce the cost of your electricity bills while supporting renewable energy &#x2013;
     or start a profitable energy business from your own home that enables people to do so
 -   find the highest quality, most relevant news for making economic decisions &#x2013;
-    or get paid to distribute such information at a local or global level
+    or get paid to distribute such information
--   do countless other things, many yet to be conceived (see our various use cases)
+-   do countless other things, many yet to be conceived (see our various use cases, which span the breadth of nearly every other P2P platform)
--   get paid for posting relevant information to the news stream &#x2013;
-    or deducted

 # Background<a id="sec-2" name="sec-2"></a>